 Exercise during this time can be high-impact and social, taking full advantage of this maximum level of energy.
 Try spin classes, high-intensity interval training, team sports, sprinting or vigorous yoga.

-During the luteal phase, the lining of the uterus is thickening in preparation for egg implantation.
-Progesterone and estrogen continue to rise until the end of this phase, whereas testosterone will increase towards the end of it.
+The luteal phase starts right after ovulation and continues until menstruation.
+During this time, the lining of the uterus is thickening in preparation for egg implantation.
+Progesterone and estrogen continue to rise until the middle of this phase, whereas testosterone will increase towards the end of it.
+Estrogen and progesterone drop in the second half of the luteal phase right before menstruation.
 Women may notice that during these two weeks, energy gradually declines and PMS symptoms may appear.
 Bloating, irritability, headaches, mood swings or cravings often increase just before menstruation.

 Vitti writes that our natural inclinations here are to slow things down and choose more